 Whether you struggled with acne as a teen, you’re battling dark spots in your twenties, or you haven’t quite figured out how to get clear skin based on your own skin type, everyone struggles with less than perfect skin.
 In a world of constant photo sharing and status updating, the pressure is on to constantly have clear skin, but doing so can be incredibly difficult.
-Because everyone (including us!) could use some help in the clear skin department, we’ve compiled the 101 best tips and tricks for clear skin below – start reading to get your skin to it’s ideal place in no time, and bookmark this page for those times when you’re struggling – it happens to us all, but now you’ll know how to make the fixes you need.
+Because everyone (including us!) could use some help in the clear skin department, we’ve compiled the 101 best tricks and tips for clear skin below – start reading to get your skin to it’s ideal place in no time, and bookmark this page for those times when you’re struggling – it happens to us all, but now you’ll know how to make the fixes you need.

 101. For bad acne marks, a chemical peel can help to reduce or eliminate the discoloration of skin.

 100. If you struggle with hormonal breakouts every month, reduce your alcohol and dairy intake and you’ll see an improvement in your skin.

 99. The biggest mistake you can make is leaving your makeup on overnight.
 Keep makeup remover wipes at your bedside table to avoid acne in the morning.